GommeAWM/Garbage/README.md

 **Description:**<br />
-> * The player can create a personal list of items and delete those items in his inventory that are in the list The player can create a personal list of items and delete those items in his inventory that are in the list
+> * The player can create a personal list of items and delete those items in his inventory that are in the list

 ---